radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/04-brainwave-grc-certified-environments.md

 > If using an oracle JDBC driver please download the correct driver in accordance to the version of the database engine used.
 Please see [here](https://www.oracle.com/fr/database/technologies/appdev/jdbc-downloads.html) for more information.

-> [!warning] Oracle's OCI driver is not supported by Brainwave GRC.
+> [!warning] Oracle's OCI driver is not supported by Identity Analytics.

 Oracle and Microsoft SQL JDBC drivers are Third Party Software not provided with Brainwave Identity GRC.
 Please refer to the following pages for information on how to download and install the drivers :